VHP4Safety/cloud/docs/catalog.md

 ## cpLogD

-A model to predict water–octanol distribution coefficient (logD) for chemical compounds which is a proxy for the lipophilicity which is a major determinant of drug properties and overall suitability of drug candidates. [[more information](service/cplogd.md)]
+A model to predict water-octanol distribution coefficient (logD) for chemical compounds which is a proxy for the lipophilicity which is a major determinant of drug properties and overall suitability of drug candidates. [[more information](service/cplogd.md)]

 ------------------------